Explore our platform and learn how it can help your application shine.

 This combination of authentication and authorization means you can use OIDC for single sign-on (SSO), which allows users to retain a single login across multiple websites or applications.
 SSO is very convenient for users, because it doesn’t force them to memorize and re-enter credentials to access different sites.
 OIDC is basically a next-gen user management technology, as it helps manage identities.

-This is part of an extensive series of guides about Network Security.
+This is a part of an extensive series of guides about Access Management.

 In a traditional OAuth flow, the end-user provides their credentials to the identity provider.
 The user receives an authorization prompt, in which they allow the delegated app to reuse their login to the identity provider.
 OAuth then provides the application an Access Token, which authorizes the user to access the app, but does not contain any information about the user.